newrelic-experimental/newrelic-java-redisson/README.md

 > Clone this repository to your local disk or follow instructions for installing the latest release.

 ## Getting Started

-> Install Gradle if needed.
->
-> Project can be imported into Eclipse or IntelliJ
+Project can be imported into Eclipse or IntelliJ

->
-> Eclipse:
+Eclipse:
-> All modules
+ All modules
-> gradle eclipse
+ gradle eclipse

->
-> Individual Module
+Individual Module
-> gradle moduleName:eclipse
+ gradle moduleName:eclipse
-> e.g. gradle redisson-3.5:eclipse
+ e.g. gradle redisson-3.5:eclipse

->
-> IntelliJ
+ IntelliJ
-> same command except use idea rather than eclipse
+ same command except use idea rather than eclipse

 ## Usage